mdwagner/Assist_IoT_ESP32_LipSync/README.md

 This is a readme file for the LipSync_v2 code.

-Pull the code to your Arduino sketch directory as well as the ESP32 snippet from chegewara's repo.
+Pull or unzip the code to your Arduino sketch directory

+Pull or unzip the ESP32 snippet code from chegewara's repo.
 Chegewara has created a custom BLE library specifically for HID BLE devices.
+The Arduino code is based on this.

 https://github.com/chegewara/esp32-snippets/releases

-For perspective below us the directory layout for the .ino code and the library:
+For perspective below us the directory layout for the .ino code, data files, and the library:

 User Directory.../Arduino/Lip_Sync_v2/Lip_Sync_v2.ino   <- Arduino Code